Our Mission: Our Priorities:

 Following the success of this event, organizers held another well-attended Philadelphia based festival in 2012 at the William Way Community Center.
 During this same year, Gender Reel's Founder and Executive Director, Joe Ippolito, moved to Saint Paul, MN, bringing Gender Reel with him.
 From 2013 - 2016, Gender Reel expanded its reach hosting festivals in 8 cities around the country: Portland, Oakland, Philadelphia, Boston, New York, Houston, Durham, Omaha and Minneapolis.
 However, Houston and Minneapolis/St. Paul are the only cities that currently host complete festivals annually, while Philadelphia - as part of the Philadelphia Trans Wellness Conference - holds a yearly mini festival.

 In addition to hosting festivals, Gender Reel, declared the Twin Cities its official home in 2013, released its first documentary, "Growing Old Gracefully: The Transgender Experience" in 2014 and established our non-profit status.
-However, in 2016, this status was put on hold while additional paperwork is submitted.
+However, in 2016, this status was put on hold while additional paperwork was submitted.
 The Family Tree Clinic, a local sexual health center in Saint Paul, MN, is our current fiscal sponsor.

 ©2018 by Gender Reel